 But if you’d like to see the finer details keep reading, I’ll explain everything about it & I’ll also explain how you can actually make a real income online legitimately.

-However the Accelerated Income program makes out like you can just start posting your links anywhere online & start making money immediately – it would be nice if that was the case but let me tell you it isn’t.
+However, the Accelerated Income program makes out as you can just start posting your links anywhere online & start making money immediately – it would be nice if that was the case but let me tell you it isn’t.

 Whilst I truly believe anybody can be successful at affiliate marketing if they put their mind to it, at the end of the day it’s not something that’s quite as easy to do as the Accelerated Income program makes out.

 I mean sure it’s easy in the sense that yes you could potentially post your links anywhere, but this doesn’t necessarily mean they will convert into sales.
-You need to know where & how to promote your links effectively – which is something that’s taught at Wealthy Affiliate (a free training company that I recommend you join).
+You need to know where & how to promote your links effectively – which is something that’s taught at Commission Academy (a free training company that I recommend you join).

 So basically in my opinion the Accelerated Income Program is just getting you really hyped-up about the opportunity of making money & making it sound really easy in an attempt to part you with your cash.